 ⇒ Problems coping with some of life’s difficult transitions

 Once we begin our counselling relationship, I begin a file of your personal information.
 Each time we meet or have clinical contact, I will record brief notes summarizing that session.
 Those notes are stored in a locked cabinet.
 You have a right to request access to your personal information or request corrections to this information.

 I will treat what you tell me with great care.
 My professional ethics (that is, my profession’s rules about moral matters) and the laws of the government prevent me from telling anyone else what you tell me or to share my notes unless you give me written permission.
 These rules and laws are the ways our society recognizes and supports the privacy of what we talk about – in other words, the “confidentiality” of counselling.

 However, it is important for you to know that there are times when the law or my professional ethics require me to inform others of certain information, such as some concerns related to abuse.
 There are also various other limits on our confidentiality.
 We will discuss these limits to confidentiality in greater detail when we first meet.

-Contact me if you are a current or previous client.
+Contact me only if you are a current client.
 Please note that I am not taking any new clients as I prepare to close my practice in March 2021.